vtudor/test-candidate/candidate-back/README.md

 * Add CandidateRepository
 * Create a service to use the repository
 * Create a new controller which exposes  `GET /candidate`.
 This endpoint should return a list of candidates.
+<p style='color:green'>done</p>

 ### Step 2: Add a new endpoint to modify existing candidate
 * Add a new endpoint : `PUT /candidate/{id} requestBody: {name:'john',enable:true/false}`
 * Modify candidate in the DB
+<p style='color:green'>done</p>

 ### Step 3: Create an endpoint to add a new candidate
 * Add a new endpoint : `POST /candidate requestBody : {name:'john',enable:true/false}`
 * Add candidate in the DB
+<p style='color:green'>done</p>

 ### Step 4: Create an endpoint to delete candidates by ids
 * Add a new endpoint : `POST /candidate/delete requestBody : {ids : [1,6]}`
 * Delete candidates from DB
+<p style='color:green'>done</p>

 ### Step 5 : BONUS
 Imagine an application  `intake-generation-service` which is notified for every new candidate added  via `candidate-service` and generates an intake test exervice for him.
 Explain how would you technically organize communication/event propagation from `candidate-service` to this new module taking into account that `intake-generation` could be deployed on different server.
+<p style='color:blue'>There are several custom solutions, but the best one I see via JMS.
+We can use either a queue (point-to-point message to only 1 receiver - can be async or sync) or a topic where several consumers can be notified (depends on the business requirements).
+I would personally choose the pub-sub (topic) approach with filters, since the current architectural trends are towards microservices (meaning potentially more than 1 consumer).</p>
 If you have time to implement your idea it  would be a big BONUS(!) (just communication part, what `intake-generation` does when receives information on a new candidate is not important!)
+<p style='color:blue'>Very little time to spare :( so I made a POC for synchronyous queue (point-2-point 1 receiver)</p>
 ## General Remarks
 Usage of Java 8 features as optionals, streams are more then welcomed.
 There are a couple of empty classes with TODO's created for you to help starting with exercice but not everything is covered.
 Feel free to create whatever you need!